-Born at Winnipeg on 27 October 1913, he was educated at Pickering College (Newmarket, Ontario) before attending the University of Manitoba (BA Mathematics, 1934).
+Born at Winnipeg on 27 October 1913, son of Edgar Jordan Tarr and Kathleen Anderson Burke (1883-1975), he was educated at Pickering College (Newmarket, Ontario) before attending the University of Manitoba (BA Mathematics, 1934).
 He joined the Actuarial Department of the Great West Life Assurance Company in 1935 and, in 1940, was transferred to its Investment Department.
 He joined the Canadian Army in 1942 and served at National Headquarters in Ottawa until 1945, attaining the rank of Major.
 After the war, he returned to Winnipeg and his career at Great West Life, retiring in 1978 as Vice President of Investments.

 He died at his Winnipeg home on 30 May 1995.